LarryAnglin/vuikit.js.org/src/views/guide/navbar.md

 ## Centered logo

 You can create a split menu with a centered logo.
-Use the `center-left` soft for one nav and `center-right` slot for the other.
+Use the `center-left` slot for one nav and `center-right` slot for the other.
 This will keep your logo centered and align the menus to the left and right.

 ```html
 <vk-navbar>